 What to Know about High Deductible Plan G

 This particular Medicare Supplement is designed with a lot of coverage and low up-front costs.
-The monthly premium is likely to be lower than that of the regular Plan G, but the tradeoff is that the deductible is higher, as the name suggests.
+The monthly premium is much lower than that of the regular Plan G, but the tradeoff is that the deductible is higher, as the name suggests.

-This High Deductible Plan G will cover you just as well as the regular Plan G, so let’s talk about what that coverage is.
+This High Deductible Plan G will cover you just as well as the regular Plan G after the deductible is met, so let’s talk about what that coverage is.
 This will give you a better idea as to whether it is right for you or not.